Skip to main content

 • Graph API URL: Your Graph API URL defaults to https://graph.microsoft.com

-From the Directory Integrations page, click Add new directory.
+3. In the Directory Integrations page that is displayed, click Add new directory.

-Next, enter all the information you copied from Azure (please see the picture for reference).
+1. Enter all the information you copied from Azure (See the picture for reference).

 The following attributes need to be mapped: